fabio-aug/vue-dex/README.md

 ## Key Features

-- Framework Vue.js para construção da aplicação;
+- Vue.js framework for building the application;
-- Criação de rotas com vue-router;
+- Creation of routes with vue-router;
-- Consumo de API Rest para busca de dados;
+- Rest API consumption for data fetching;
-- Bootstrap para estilização da aplicação;
+- Bootstrap for application stylization;
-- Componentização do código;
+- Code componentization;

 ## How To Use